taw00/dashcore-rpm/documentation/README.md

 ---

-## What is Dash and what is a Dash Core Node and Masternode?
+## What is Dash and what is a Dash Core node and masternode?

 Dash (Digital Cash) is an open source peer-to-peer cryptocurrency with an emphasis on serving as an efficient platform for payments.
 Dash offers a form of